gravelcycles/Notes/SSH Onto The Lab Machines/README.md

     scp <the_name_of_your_ssh_key>.pub <hostname>:.ssh/authorized_keys
     ```

-    For example, if I (username dwgr322) want to copy my public key onto lee, I would do the following: `scp id_rsa_dwgr322.pub lee:.ssh/authorized_keys`
+    For example, if I (username dwgr322) want to copy my public key onto lee, I would do the following: `scp id_rsa.pub lee:.ssh/authorized_keys`.